-Published on November 14, the CNN report gained widespread attention as it contained footage of men being sold in a clandestine market.
+The CNN report gained widespread attention as it contained footage of men being sold in a clandestine market.
 The migrants, who were offered up to buyers by the auctioneer as “big strong boys for farm work,” sold for 1,200 Libyan dinars, around $1,130 AUD.

 The grainy mobile phone footage was given to the news outlet by a contact.
 CNN followed up on the allegations by sending a group of reporters to Tripoli.
 They travelled to the outskirts of the city and captured footage of more men allegedly being sold in a residential backyard in the dead of night.

 The International Organisation for Migration (IOM) revealed in April that it had documented incidents of the slave trade in Libya.
 Those caught up in the trade are migrants making their way to Europe to escape extreme poverty from countries like Niger, Ghana, Gambia and Nigeria.

 A Senegalese survivor of the trade told IOM staff that he’d been taken to a slave marketplace after people smugglers driving him across the desert in Niger decided not to continue the journey onto the Libyan coast, as they hadn’t been paid by middlemen.

 The 34-year-old man was sold to a Libyan, who took him to a home where 100 other migrants were being held hostage.
 The captives were beaten and forced to call relatives to ask for money for their release.

 As the ransom was not forthcoming, the man from Senegal was then sold on to a larger holding house, where the price for his release grew higher.